datanav/docs/technical/hubspot-freshteam.rst

    * - HubSpot Contactcompanyassociation Property
      - Freshteam Employee Property
      - Freshteam Data Type
-   * - toObjectId (Dependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypes)
+   * - toObjectId (Dependant on having  in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypes)
      - designation
      - "string"